-The height of the antenna is an important factor for HF connections.
-There are new antenna masts on the market and, exceptionally, the used mast will also appear in the offer of the stock exchange..
+Antenna height is an important factor for HF contacts.
+There are new antenna masts on the market and exceptionally a used mast will also appear in the auction.
 One such model is RDM-12 antenna mast.
 RDM-12 was a military mobile station on a Praga V3S truck.
 The mast was transported on the roof of the V3S in the folded state.
 The extension is performed by a crank by means of mechanical gears.

 Sanding and painting RDM-12

 However, the reality is this, that only the outer surface of the pipes can be ground in this way, but it is no longer possible to get into the internal structure with the grinding wheel.
 She got there steel brush in the scorching sun a lifeless three-day robot.

 Painting is only a little easier than sanding.
 Base color I applied by spraying.
 Top (two) the layers were painted with a corner brush.
 Unlike the original color, I chose a shade called. blacksmith black.
 All these works took a total of about 40 hours.